pip-services/pip-services-docs/content/en/python/sqlserver/persistence/identifiable_postgres_persistence.md

 Important points

-- The data items must implement [IIdentifiable](../../../commons/data/iidentifiable) interface.
+- The data items must implement the [IIdentifiable](../../../commons/data/iidentifiable) interface.
 - In basic scenarios child classes shall only override [get_page_by_filter](#get_page_by_filter), [get_list_by_filter](#get_list_by_filter) or [delete_by_filter](#delete_by_filter) operations with a specific filter function.
 - All other operations can be used out of the box.
 - In complex scenarios child classes can implement additional operations by accessing **self._collection** and **self._model** properties.